top of page

 "What are we doing?"

-I'm the last to profess to have an answer to that question... but what I'm kind of thinking for the weekend is that we can gather together in the beautiful local wilderness to unplug and connect with each other through a little yoga practicing, an optional hike, and share some food and spread some joy.
+In general, I'm the last to profess to have an answer to that question... but what I'm thinking for this weekend is that we can gather together in the beautiful local wilderness to unplug and connect with each other through a little yoga practicing, and share some food and spread some joy.

 Can I bring my kiddo?
 Yes!
 But please know this is not specifically a "child friendly" event.
 Other non-parents will be there, I swear like a sailor, the topics may not be super kid-friendly... but you can totally bring a willing and interested or too-young-to-notice kiddo with you.